-With the help of Causeway’s Tradex e-Invoicing solution, Balfour Beatty’s Procure to Pay (P2P) efficiency programme has achieved 71% of total transactional volume passing through the Tradex platform.
+With the help of Causeway’s Tradex e-Invoicing solution, Balfour Beatty’s Procure to Pay (P2P) efficiency programme has achieved over 82% of total transactional volume passing through the Tradex platform.

 Balfour Beatty introduced mandatory e-Invoicing for suppliers (excluding sub-contractors) early in 2017 to reduce manual processing of transactional documents and create a more efficient process from invoice receipt to payment.
-The 71% usage achieved so far exceeds the initial target of 69% by the end of June.
+The over 82% usage achieved so far exceeds the initial target of 69% by the end of June.

 Paul England, Balfour Beatty’s Finance Transformation Director, commented: “This is a fantastic achievement for the P2P project team and a testament to their hard work and relentless collaboration.
 The next key milestone in this work stream is reaching 90% of transactional volume through Tradex by the end of 2017.”